 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 ("FAA Reform Act") and 14 C.F.R.
 Part 11, AeroVironment, Inc. ("AV") requests exemptions from several provisions of the Federal Aviation Regulations ("FAR"), specifically portions of 14 C.F.R.
-Parts 45, 61, and 91 to allow, among other things, commercial operations of its Puma AE DDL unmanned aerial system ("Puma") in the continental United States ("CONUS") by individuals who have successfully completed, at a minimum, FAA private pilot ground instruction and passed the FAA private pilot written examination, or FAA-recognized equivalents, and completed AV's US Military-approved training program for operation of the UAS.
+Parts 45, 61, and 91 to allow, among other things, commercial operations of its Puma AE DDL unmanned aerial system ("Puma") in remote and rural areas of the United States, as further defined herein, by a Pilot in Command holding a private pilot certificate.1

-The Puma is an all-environment, electric-powered, hand-launched small unmanned aerial system ("UAS") that, depending on its payload, is capable of transmitting live airborne video images and location information to a Ground Control Station ("GCS") or conducting high resolution photogrammetry or LIDAR data collection.
+The Puma is an all-environment, electric-powered, hand-launched, small unmanned aerial system ("UAS") that, depending on its payload, is capable of transmitting live airborne video images and location information to a Ground Control Station ("GCS") or conducting high resolution photogrammetry or Light Detection and Ranging (LIDAR) data collection.
 If used for high resolution photographs and LIDAR data, the Puma stores the photographs and data on board and makes them available for download after completion of the flight.
 The Puma has a maximum weight of 15.5 pounds, a wingspan of 9.2 feet, and a length of 4.7 feet.
 The Puma's minimum cruising speed and maximum speed are 36 feet/s and 69 feet/s, respectively.
 It is battery powered, has a flight endurance between two and three and one-half hours, can operate in temperatures ranging from -22°F to 122°F, and can be either hand-launched or launched from a rail launcher system to remove possible inconsistencies with hand-launching.
-The Puma's omni-directional antenna has a range of 6.2 miles, and its directional antenna has a range of 12.4 miles.1
+The Puma's omni-directional antenna has a range of 6.2 miles, and its directional antenna has a range of 12.4 miles.2

-The Puma is unique among the various UASs applying for exemptions under Section 333 because it has received a restricted category type certificate from the FAA based on its acceptance for use by the US Military.2 The Puma has an unparalleled safety record based on this experience.
-When its experience is considered in tandem with the remote areas in which it
+The Puma is unique among the various UASs applying for exemptions under Section 333 because it has received a restricted category type certificate from the FAA based on its